 The Ballyknock Murphys

-Pierce Murphy and Ann Doran are ancestors that many of our family trace back to.
+Pierce Murphy and Anne Doran are ancestors that many of our family trace back to.
 Pierce and Ann raised their family in Ballyknock – a small townland near St. Mullins, Co.
 Carlow.
 Four of their ten children – James, Mary, John and Lawrence emigrated to the United States, finally settling near Tecumseh, Nebrasksa.

 Pierce and Ann’s family